golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 If the application wishes to access a URL which matches one of the entries on a whitelist, it only needs to supply that address within the manifest file.

-Locations from outside the above whitelist additionally require the manifest to be signed using a requestor certificate trusted by a provider.
-By default, providers trust certificates issued by Golem Factory but they can clear others at their leisure.
+Locations from outside the above whitelist, additionally require the manifest to be signed using a requestor certificate trusted by a provider.
+By default, providers trust certificates issued by Golem Factory, but they can clear others at their leisure.

 ### **Accessing non-standard ports**